Graham913/G-Hog-mapper-notebook/README.md

 Get the boards to talk to each other.

 # 2/9/24

+We started printing treads for the robot and researching the camera/LCD screen.

 # 2/16/24

+This week the French people were here in Charlottesville.
+We got minimal work done during this time.

 # 2/23/24

+Mentors came this week.
+We got feedback from several UVA students and finalized our idea to fully wire the robot.
+We also got started on wiring and coding the LCD screen and were directed to focus on that before the camera.

 # 2/29/24

+We got the LCD screen to turn on with basic code and continued to print treads and wheels for the robot.

 ### What we have worked on